Collier County, FL Sheriff

 Supporting Each Other After a traumatic call such as a child drowning, deputies aren’t left to carry the weight alone.
 CCSO supports its members in their times of need.
 Our Behavioral Health Bureau helps members by providing peer support after critical incidents.
 The bureau also connects members and their families with counseling and wellness resources during times of stress and personal crisis so they can heal and keep serving. |

-Twenty years of knowledge, experience, and a smile.
+| The Front Desk Twenty years of knowledge, experience, and a smile.
 Jill Tracy works at the front desk in our North Naples substation and for many residents, she is their first interaction with the Sheriff’s Office.
 Her favorite part of the job, she says, is solving problems.
 It makes her the perfect fit.
 She stays busy answering just about every question under the sun and those unique to her district.
 Here are some she gets daily:

 And for those curious …